dounai2333/CSNS-Chinese-Localization/README.md

 That's because this program is working like other normal cheating software (memory reading / writing)

 USE AT YOUR OWN RISK!

-### Is this program will stop working after game updates?
-I'm not sure, I have do it as much as possible to compatible with game update.

-But still, you can always download the source code, update the address and build for yourself!

 ### My game has problem with this program! help!
 Start a [new issue thread here](https://github.com/dounai2333/CSNS-Chinese-Localization/issues/new).